 How to prepare a valid planning application

-These webpages form our validation checklist, which is a list of all the different forms, drawings and supporting documents you might need to submit with your planning application to make it valid.
+These webpages form our validation checklist.
+This is a list of all the different forms, drawings and supporting documents you might need to submit with your planning application to make it valid.

 The government also offers general guidance on making a valid application (external website).